 Italian Studies Major

 The Italian studies major is an individualized interdisciplinary major consisting of ten courses numbered ITAL 1501 Intermediate Italian I and higher.
-All Italian studies major will develop an individual course of study with concentration on a particular target area or track in close consultation with the assigned departmental Italian studies major adviser.
+All Italian studies majors will develop an individual course of study with concentration on a particular target area or track in close consultation with the assigned departmental Italian studies major adviser.

 The Italian studies major will normally include: